lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.
 The padding overhead is kept to the absolute minimum (see {{Padding}}).

-## Fragmentation Tools {#FragTools}
+## SCHC F/R Tools {#FragTools}

-This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as SCHC F/R messages, windows, timers and header fields.
+This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document.
+These tools include the SCHC F/R messages, windows, timers and header fields.

 The tools are described here in a generic manner.
 Their application to each SCHC F/R mode is found in {{FragModes}}.

+### Messages

 The messages that can be used by SCHC F/R are the following